-As more family physicians reach retirement age, the U.S. is facing shortages of 18,000-48,000 primary care physicians by 2034.11 More needs to be done to address this shortage and increase the number of residents choosing family medicine.
+As more family physicians reach retirement age, the U.S. is facing shortages of 18,000 to 48,000 primary care physicians by 2034.
+More needs to be done to address this shortage and increase the number of residents choosing family medicine.

 Significantly higher reimbursement for specialists relative to primary care physicians contributes to the current imbalance between primary and specialty care.

-In addition, primary care physicians are poorly compensated relative to their peers in specialty services.
+Primary care physicians are poorly compensated relative to their peers in specialty services, and medical students are financially incentivized to choose specialty training such as cardiology or pulmonary medicine, over primary care because of higher reimbursement for certain specialty medicine services, such as high-cost imaging, testing, and procedures.
 In 2017, the median compensation for physicians in radiology, procedural, and surgical specialties had an almost twofold difference compared to primary care physicians.
 This compensation gap is associated with the reduction in medical students choosing primary care careers and the shift of hospital graduate medical education (GME) priorities away from primary care.
-12

 A recent study of compensation trends for primary care and specialist physicians after implementation of the Affordable Care Act found that from 2008 to 2017, specialist compensation increased by a weighted mean of 0.6 percent (1.2 percent) per year, from \$378,600 to \$399,300, whereas primary care compensation increased by a weighted mean of 1.6 percent (2.2 percent) per year, from \$214,100 to \$247,300.
 Although there was a larger increase in compensation for primary care physicians during this time, the gap between specialty and primary care salaries remains sizable.
-Physician compensation specifically, the differences in compensation between primary care physicians and specialists-remains a concern that policymakers must address to incentivize physicians to pursue primary care.13
+Physician compensation specifically, the differences in compensation between primary care physicians and specialists-remains a concern that policymakers must address to incentivize physicians to pursue primary care.